Magyarka52/Breadtext/README.md

 Hi i am Andrew from Hungary!

-I creating my own program to write Python code.
+I creating my own program to write Python and BASIC code.

 Now it's only Hungarian but i making an English version.

 I hope i can help to someone.

-Downnload the zip file.